 The Missouri Dam Safety Program reports that all high-hazard dams in the five-county area have approved Emergency Action Plans with inundation maps.
 As a part of the EAP, dam owners are required to have an evacuation plan and make inundation maps available to the local jurisdiction.
 See Map 4.11.2 for a sample map.
 The state has completed inundation maps for 76 percent of these dams.
-Once the project is complete, inundation maps will be provided to each respective county in the state for planning and training purposes.xlviii Inundation maps are currently available for Jackson County.
+Once the project is complete, inundation maps will be provided to each respective county in the state for planning and training purposes. \Ivi Inundation maps are currently available for Jackson County.

-Map 4.11.2: Sample Inundation Map
+Map 4.11.2: Sample Inundation Map (Meadow Lake Estates Dam)

 Because inundation pathways are not largely available, the statistical risk assessment methodology was used to estimate loss for dam failures.
-Table 4.11.4 and Table 4.11.5 are the maximum and minimum loss estimate calculations.
-Jurisdictional flood analysis maps with parcel data demonstrate the location and impact area of potential dam failures to the region were included in the 2015 plan.
+Table 4.11.4 provides the results of the inundation area analysis with the numbers and values of various types of structures, and populations within the mapped areas for state-regulated dams.
+The table that follows (Table 4.11.5) provides the same analysis of the inundation area analysis of available USACE dams.